 On April 20, the Deepwater Horizon oil rig caught fire after an explosion, leaking oil into the Gulf of Mexico.
 As a result, businesses along the U.S. Gulf Coast have suffered, or are expected to suffer, huge financial losses as the oil slick moves closer to shore.
 Commercial fishing, tourism and energy companies are just a few of the industries predicted to be adversely impacted by the oil spill.

 Under the Oil Pollution Act of 1990, employees and business who suffer losses as a result of an oil spill are eligible to collect damages for lost income or profits.
-If you are employed by or own a business that has been adversely affected by the oil spill, fill out the free case review form to find out if you are able to recover compensation through an oil rig explosion lawsuit.

 The Deepwater Horizon oil rig explosion has the potential to affect several industries in the Gulf of Mexico and along the Gulf Coast.
 Workers that may experience a negative impact from the oil spill include, but are not limited to the following: